Eddie Morales, Jr.

 Additional Information from ATPE

 First elected to the Texas House in 2020.
 Current term expires January 2027.
-Running for re-election in the 2026 Democratic primary.
+Running for re-election; ran unopposed in the Democratic primary and will be on the November 2026 general election ballot.

 Voting records currently not available.
 Please check back later.